alabou/bcp-006-01/docs/NMOS With H.264.md

 - [Parameter Sets Transport Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-transport-mode)

-  - [ ] string enum possible values are: "in-band", "out-of-band", "in-and-out-of-band"
+  - [ ] string enum possible values are: "in_band", "out_of_band", "in_and_out_of_band"
   - [ ] Target the `parameter_sets_transport_mode` of the Sender.

   - A Receiver declares the `parameter_sets_transport_mode` capability to indicate that it supports bitstreams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
-If declaring "in-band" or "in-and-out-of-band" capabilities a Receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.
+If declaring `in_band` or `in_and_out_of_band` capabilities a Receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.

- - A Receiver supporting "in-and-out-of-band" MUST also support "in-band" and "out-of-band" and SHOULD have all values "in-band", "out-of-band" and "in-and-out-of-band" in the enum Receiver Capability in order to allow Senders operating in any parameter_sets_transport_mode.
+ - A Receiver supporting `in_and_out_of_band` MUST also support `in_band` and `out_of_band` and SHOULD have all values `in_band`, `out_of_band` and `in_and_out_of_band` in the enum Receiver Capability in order to allow Senders operating in any parameter_sets_transport_mode.

 - [ ] TODO: describe that a Sender always has the ability to send in-band parameter sets independently of this capability (unless constrained by IS-11).
-A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.
+A Receiver not supporting the `in_band` capability would become inactive if in-band parameter sets do not match the out-of-band ones.

 - [SAR Supported](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sar-supported)
   - A Receiver supporting `aspect_ratio_idc` values that are defined as `Reserved` in Table E-1 of the [H.264][] specification indicate, such the maximum value of `aspect_ratio_idc` using this Receiver Capability.
 The `sar_supported` capability is an integer indicating the maximum value of `aspect_ratio_idc` smaller than 255 that the Receiver understands and support (`sar-understood` SHOULD be assumed to match `sar_supported`, both being defined in RFC 6184).
 The value of this parameter is an integer in the range of 1 to `sar-understood`, inclusive, equal to 255.
 The value of `sar_supported` equal to N smaller than 255 indicates that the receiver supports all the SARs corresponding to H.264 `aspect_ratio_idc` values (see Table E-1 of [H.264][]) in the range from 1 to N, inclusive, without geometric distortion.
 The value of `sar-supported` equal to 255 indicates that the receiver supports all sample aspect ratios that are expressible using two 16-bit integer values as the numerator and denominator, i.e., those that are expressible using the H.264 `aspect_ratio_idc` value of 255 (Extended_SAR, see Table E-1 of [H.264][]), without geometric distortion.